rkinder2023/pi-kernel/README.md

 ## Raspberry Pi Kernel Builder

-Building and installing scripts based on the Docker image created by Xose Pérez (https://github.com/xoseperez/pi-kernel), incorporating the excellent scripts created by RonR (https://forums.raspberrypi.com/memberlist.php?mode=viewprofile&u=186692) from the Raspberry Pi Forums message https://forums.raspberrypi.com/viewtopic.php?t=360054
+Building and installing scripts based on the Docker image created by [Xose Pérez](https://github.com/xoseperez/pi-kernel), incorporating the excellent scripts created by [RonR](https://forums.raspberrypi.com/memberlist.php?mode=viewprofile&u=186692) from the Raspberry Pi Forums message https://forums.raspberrypi.com/viewtopic.php?t=360054

 This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Docker.